Charitable Giving in Squamish

 Donor advised funds are Designated Endowment Funds that enable you or your named successor donor advisor to have ongoing participation in the selection of registered local charities you wish to support.
 The initial minimum donation to establish a donor advised fund is $40,000.

-These Funds can be created on behalf of registered charities to provide a permanent source of funding.
-The Charity Endowment Fund allows the charity freedom from investment responsibility and gives donors the confidence of knowing that a permanent foundation is in place to professionally administer their donations.
-The charity can then concentrate on its community mission.
-Once established, the charity will encourage their donors to contribute to their Endowment Fund.
-On an annual basis, distributions from the fund are paid out to your organization to use at your discretion or to your chosen charity.
+These Funds can be created on behalf of registered charities and non-profits to provide a permanent source of funding.
+The Agency Endowment Fund allows the agency freedom from investment responsibility and gives donors the confidence of knowing that a permanent foundation is in place to professionally administer their donations.
+The organization can then concentrate on its community mission.
+Once established, the agency will encourage their donors to contribute to their Endowment Fund.
+On an annual basis, distributions from the fund are paid to the organization to use at it’s discretion.
 The initial minimum donation to establish this type of fund is $20,000.

 PROFESSIONAL ADVISORS: We have a guide for you to assist your clients in fulfilling their philanthropic goals.
 Download the Professional Advisors guide here.